aleshaleksey/fansys23/skills.md

 ___
 #### Track

 Tracking is used to follow entities based on disturbances they leave in their environment.
 Finding tracks is a "full round action", while following tracks or identifying them is a "secondary action".
 One check is needed for every hour of pursuit or every mile if speed is less than 1mph.
+When following tracks, an entity moves at half speed.

 - **Threshold:** For the fresh tracks of a single medium sized creature it is as follows:
   - Fluid: 28